zaiisao/Documentation/en/Real-time-Messaging/messaging_android.md

 -  To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., ensure that you have received <%=onLoginSuccess %>).
 <% } %>
 - To use any of the channel features, you must first call the <%=createChannel %> method to create a channel instance.
 - You can create multiple channel instances for each <%=RtmClient %> instance, but you can only join a maximum of 20 channels at the same time.
-The `channelId` parameter must be channel-specific.
+The `channelId` parameter needs to be channel-specific.
+<%  if (platform == "Web") { %>
+- When you do not want to use a specific instance any more, you can use the `RemoveAllListeners` method to remove all its listeners.
+<% }
+else { %>
 - When you leave a channel and do not want to join it again, you can call the <%=destroyChannel %> method to release all resources used by the channel instance.
+<% } %>
 - You cannot reuse a received <%=RtmMessage %> instance.